Use Zoom to support your course

 7. Start and record your meeting

-If your students tell you your video or audio is breaking up, press Stop Video, especially when you screenshare, to reduce your bandwidth usage, and try these tips from Stanford UIT to fix your bandwidth problems.
+If your students tell you your video or audio is breaking up, press Stop Video, especially when you screenshare, and try these tips from Stanford UIT to fix your bandwidth problems.

-- Closed caption: Turn this on if you have a student who requires live transcription; it allows you to assign a transcriptionist who has joined as a participant to type captions during the meeting.
+- Closed caption: Turn this on to allow you to assign a transcriptionist who has joined as a participant to type captions during the meeting.

 8. Access, edit and share your recordings

-The length of time it takes for a cloud recording to process and appear is in proportion to the duration of the video.
-Cloud recordings are usually available within a couple hours of the end of the Zoom meeting in the following locations:
+The location of your recordings depends on how the meeting was scheduled.
+Cloud recordings are usually available within a few hours of the end of the Zoom meeting in the following locations:

 The recordings section of the Zoom web portal allows you to: